troy-west/apache-kafka-number-stations-clj/README.md

 * java -jar target/apache-kafka-java-number-stations-1.0-SNAPSHOT-jar-with-dependencies.jar 8080 &
 * java -jar target/apache-kafka-java-number-stations-1.0-SNAPSHOT-jar-with-dependencies.jar 8081 &

+What image is displayed on each port, and why?
+What happens to local KTable state if you start more instances?

-It's a case for interactive queries!
+It's a case for Interactive Queries!

 # An Extension